-Dr. Ardis Faber, Conductor
+Dr. Ardis Faber, Artistic Director, Community Choir

-As a writer, she writes, arranges, and edits for Tim Zimmerman and The King’s Brass, serves as musician and writer for the Worship Team at Valley Springs, and is co-writer with Adriana Contino on the Lyrical Scale project.
+As a writer, she writes, arranges, and edits for Tim Zimmerman and The King’s Brass, serves as a musician and writer for the Worship Team at Valley Springs, and is co-writer with Adriana Contino on the Lyrical Scale project.
 As a conductor, she has toured with choral and instrumental performance groups throughout the United States and the countries of Germany, Ecuador, Mexico, and South Korea.
 As a professional trumpet player, she has played with the Grand Rapids Symphony while freelancing as a soloist and as an orchestral musician.

 While at Ball State, she served as an Assistant Conductor of the Ball State Symphony Orchestra.
 She assisted the late Dr. Fiora Contino as an assistant conductor with the 2007 BSU opera presentation, Madame Butterfly.
 She was privileged to have conducted the world premiere performance of 53rd Street, The Opera by composer Jody Nagel.
-She studied conducting with Maestros Kirk Trevor, Dr. Leonard Atherton, Bohuslav Rattay, Dr. Jan Harrington, and has studied with other conductors while participating in conducting seminars in the States.
-She resides in Winona Lake, IN. where she enjoys reading, riding bicycle, writing and arranging music, and enjoying the lake.
+She studied conducting with Maestros Kirk Trevor, Dr. Leonard Atherton, Bohuslav Rattay, and Dr. Jan Harrington, and has studied with other conductors while participating in conducting seminars in the States.
+She resides in Winona Lake, IN. where she enjoys reading, riding a bicycle, writing and arranging music, and enjoying the lake.

-Dr. Judie Meulink, Accompanist
+Dr. Judie Meulink, Artistic Director, Youth Chorale

-received a Bachelor of Music Education degree from Calvin College in Grand Rapids, Michigan; a Master of Music Education degree with an emphasis in Instrumental Conducting from the Hartt School of Music in West Hartford, Connecticut; and a Doctor of Arts degree in Music Education from Ball State University, in Muncie, Indiana.
+Judie received a Bachelor of Music Education degree from Calvin College in Grand Rapids, Michigan; a Master of Music Education degree with an emphasis in Instrumental Conducting from the Hartt School of Music in West Hartford, Connecticut; and a Doctor of Arts degree in Music Education from Ball State University, in Muncie, Indiana.
 In her undergraduate and Master’s programs, Dr. Meulink’s major instrument was the clarinet.
 For her doctoral degree, Dr. Meulink focused on piano study, earning a minor in Piano Accompanying/Chamber Music.

-After completing her undergraduate studies, Dr. Meulink taught band, choir and general music at the high school and elementary level.
+After completing her undergraduate studies, Dr. Meulink taught band, choir, and general music at the high school and elementary level.
 She has operated a private teaching studio and has been an accompanist for many years.

 After moving to the Warsaw area in 1993, Dr. Meulink worked in the music department of Grace College for 16 years in various roles including piano instructor, accompanist, and Director of Piano Studies.
-While at Grace College, Dr. Meulink taught private piano lessons, piano class, and piano pedagogy.
+While at Grace College, Dr. Meulink taught private piano lessons, piano classes, and piano pedagogy.
 She performed numerous times in collaboration with students and faculty, and she performed solo works in various recitals.
 She has been a member of the Grace College Community Orchestra and the Grace College Wind Ensemble, playing clarinet and piano in both groups and being the guest soloist with both groups.

-In addition to being President of Classic Arts Programs, Dr. Meulink is also the Music Director at Warsaw Evangelical Presbyterian Church where her duties include directing the choir, praise band, and orchestra and planning worship services, accompanying, and overseeing the artistic activities of the congregation.
+Dr. Meulink is also the Music Director at Warsaw Evangelical Presbyterian Church where her duties include directing the choir, praise band, and orchestra and planning worship services, accompanying, and overseeing the artistic activities of the congregation.
 She enjoys using her creative and musical talents to worship God and to help others worship Him.
 Judie lives in Warsaw, IN with her husband, children, and one grandchild.